-The cost of purchases and the sales proceeds are inclusive of transaction costs, such as broker fees and taxes, amounting to £0.1 million (£0.2 million in 2014/15).
-In addition to transaction costs, indirect costs are incurred through the bid-offer spread on investments within pooled investment vehicles.
+As a result of the Fund's investments in pooled investment vehicles the Fund did not incur any direct transaction costs, such as broker fees and taxes (£0.1m in 2015/16).
+Indirect costs are incurred through the bid-offer spread on investments within pooled investment vehicles.
 The amount of indirect costs is not separately provided to the Fund.

-As shareholders of the London LGPS CIV Ltd (the organisation set up to run pooled LGPS investments in London), the Fund has purchased £150,000 of regulatory capital.
-It is anticipated that during 2016/17 some of the investment portfolio will be transferred to the London Collective Investment Vehicle (CIV).
+As shareholders of the London LGPS CIV Ltd (the organisation set up to run pooled LGPS investments in London), the Fund has purchased £0.15m of regulatory capital.
+During 2016/17 the investment portfolio with Newton was transferred to the London Collective Investment Vehicle (CIV) and the global mandate with Ballie Gifford was implemented via the CIV.

-Cash balances invested by the council on behalf of the Pension Fund are included within cash deposits.
-As at 31 March 2016 the council invested cash amounting to £1.8 million (£3.3 million at 31 March 2015).
+Cash balances invested by the Council on behalf of the Pension Fund are included within cash deposits.
+As at 31 March 2017 the Council invested cash amounting to £1.4m (£1.8m at 31 March 2016).